aahill/quickstart-templates/template-quickstart-go.md

 $ dep ensure -add <library-location-or-url>
 ```

-### Create your Go application
+### Create a Go application

-Next, let's create a file named `src/sample-app.go`:
+Next, create a file in the **src** directory named `sample-app.go`:

 ```bash
 $ cd src
 $ touch sample-app.go
 ```

-Open `sample-app.go` in your favorite IDE or text editor.
+Open `sample-app.go` in your preferred IDE or text editor.
 Then add the package name and import the following libraries:

 ```Go
 package main